sdil/personal-blog/content/learning/index.md

 ## 2021

 - Learn B-tree and B\* tree data structure, database indexing and optimization, database transaction and isolation levels
-- Learn Ruby on Rails for my new job
+- Learn Ruby on Rails and its design patterns (Presenter, Service, Concern) for my new day job
 - \*Built a POC API server for [JKJAV website](/blog/how-i-would-built-malaysia-az-site/) using Redis and Go Fiber
 - \*Set up Meilisearch to enable searching on our Firestore database.
 Took a few hours to set up the Meilisearch instance and sync the data from Firestore to Meilisearch.
 - \*Shipped my first Golang code to production, integration of an API server with a Malaysia payment gateway (iPay88).
 The API server is consumed by a mobile app.